rpellerin/dotfiles/README.md

     hunspell-en-gb \
     unattended-upgrades \
     redshift-gtk \
-    pass \
     gtk-recordmydesktop \
     youtube-dl

-# Pass is a password manager
 # Rofi is an app launcher
 # An alternative to autojump is z: https://github.com/rupa/z
 # xss-lock is for auto locking session after 2 minutes of inactivity